Kungbib/swedish-bert-models/README.md

 ### BERT Base Swedish

 A standard BERT base for Swedish trained on a variety of sources.
-Vocabulary size is ~50k and can be downloaded [here.
-Models can be downloaded from Huggingface.
+Vocabulary size is ~50k.
+Using Huggingfae Transformers the model can be loaded as follows:

 ```
 from transformers import AutoModel,AutoTokenizer